 Agriculture, Food and Natural Resources

-- Supervised agricultural experience programs (work-based learning).
+- Supervised agricultural experience programs (relevant work-based learning; technical skills).

 Work involves planning, managing, performing tasks and conserving resources in these areas: